filecoin-project/lotus-docs/content/en/storage-providers/operate/snap-deals/index.md

 lotus-miner sectors extend --new-expiration <expiry-epoch> <sectornumber> && lotus-miner sectors match-pending-pieces
 ```

 Where `expiry-epoch` is the epoch number when the sector should expire.
-For example, there are 2880 30-second epochs in a day.
-If you want to extend the sector for 540 days, this argument would need to be `2880 (epochs/day)` * `540 days` + `current chain height`.
+For example, if you want to extend the sector for 540 days, this argument would need to be `2880 (epochs/day)` * `540 days` + `current chain height`.

 This will match the piece to the newly extended sector and start the replica update process.